-Bad dietary habits are a big issue for the country since they are associated with obesity and heart disease.
-Obesity affects over 50% of Colombian adult population.
-Although it is still low in children compared to other Latin American countries, the problem is growing, mainly among teenagers.
+Bad dietary habits are a major issue for the country since they are associated with obesity and heart disease.
+According to the National Statistical Department (DANE), 42.7% Colombians do not have a balanced diet.
+Obesity and overweight affect over 50% of Colombian adult population.
+Although still relatively low in Colombian children (24.4%) compared to other Latin American countries, the problem is growing, mainly among teenagers.
 Heart disease is the leading cause of death in the country.
-Government of Colombia (GOC), specifically the Ministry of Health (MOH), has developed the National Strategy on the Reduction of Sodium Intake.
+The Government of Colombia (GOC), specifically the Ministry of Health (MOH), has developed the National Strategy on the Reduction of Sodium Intake.
 In addition, some initiatives regarding advertising for food products for children are becoming popular.
 Food manufacturers have positively reacted by developing healthier products and promoting healthier lifestyles.

-Advantages and Challenges for U.S. Exporters of Food Products for Processing
+Advantages and Challenges for U.S. Exporters

 Advantages Challenges Colombia has trade agreements with many other countries increasing competition with U.S. products.
 U.S. agricultural products have a reputation for high quality.
-Colombian per capita consumption for processed and semi-processed products is low, for example bread (24kg/year), compared to other Latin American markets.

-Colombia is the largest agricultural trade destination for U.S. food product in South America.
-U.S. products will have to maintain the reputation of higher quality in order to be competitive with local food processing companies, guaranteeing a consistent and uniform supply of products year round.
-The growth of tourism and the hotel and restaurant sectors will require a greater array of raw materials and ingredients to make final products more appealing to foreigners and fast changing domestic consumer tastes and preferences.
-There is a cultural misperception that frozen products are unhealthy and lack quality.
-The growing lower and middle income population, specifically youth and working women of Colombia, are stimulating new food consumer trends and a growth in processed foods.
+Colombian per capita consumption for processed and semi-processed products is low, for example bread at only 24kg/year, compared to other Latin American markets.
+Colombia is the largest agricultural trade destination for U.S. food products in South America.
+U.S. products will have to maintain their reputation of higher quality in order to be competitive with local food processing companies, guaranteeing a consistent and uniform supply of products year round.
+The growth of tourism and the hotel and restaurant sectors will require a greater array of raw materials and ingredients to make final products more appealing to foreigners and fast changing domestic consumer tastes and preferences. unhealthy and lack quality.
+The growing lower and middle-income population, specifically youth and working women of Colombia are stimulating new food consumer trends and a growth in processed foods.
 Internal transportation costs from ports of entry are costly due to extremely poor infrastructure.
-Market opportunities for health foods and organic products are expanding given growing obesity trends and GOC support for healthy living campaigns.
 Cold chain is deficient and Colombians have no clear understanding of this need to maintain product quality.